 detail).
 CANON shooters - it does not work well with older Canon DSLRs, their filters and CMOS chips do not allow to record UV in an acceptable manner (see the test I have published here; extremely long exposure, high ISO, noisy results), but the newer types, due to different sensor seem to work quite well - I have no personal experience with that.

 4) get a suitable UV light source: the sun is of course the best, but not always available.
 Xenon flashes come next as they have a very similar spectrum than the sun has.
 Most need the front filters removed, some even need the golden UV suppressing coating on the Xenon tube partially (leave a bit on the back or it does not ignite anymore!!) polished off (using fine Cerium oxide powder).
 A well known candidate is the good and cheap Vivitar 285HV flash (use 2 or 3 if needed), as it already has a clear tube and a low trigger voltage which is safe for modern DSLRs.
 Another one would be the stronger Nikon SB-14 hammer head flash, but here the tube needs polishing for higher UV output.
-Another alternative are modern UV LEDs, built into LED flashlights, here especially the Nichia 365nm types.
+Another alternative are modern UV LEDs, built into LED flashlights, here especially the Nichia 365nm types (the modern Nichia equipped CONVOY S2 is one of the cheapest and rather small and good).
 These are available nowadays easily (ebay, amazon etc.), so are easy to use and not that expensive anymore, but still ($)$$.
-Stay away from cheap chinese UV torches, not really worth the money and the claimed tech. data often do not hold.
+Stay away from other cheap chinese UV torches, not really worth the money and the claimed tech. data often do not hold.
 There are also more advanced systems available of course, which even use the most recent 4 dice high power UV LEDs but hose are are quite dangerous to the naked eye and should only be used be experienced users and ALWAYS USE EYE PROTECTING UV GOGGLES when working with those.
 Ethically I find it unacceptable to use with living beings.

-5) get a sturdy tripod: you need usually at least 1/2-1/4" / 2...4" exposure time (depending on camera used) in full sun outside, sometimes even longer, which calls for a sturdy setup on a tripod.
+6) get a sturdy tripod: you need usually at least 1/2-1/4" / 2...4" exposure time (depending on camera used) in full sun outside, sometimes even longer, which calls for a sturdy setup on a tripod.
 UV is strongest 90 degrees to the sun where the sky is the bluest; avoid to shoot in bright midday sun, due to high IR content present (although no longer a big problem with the new Baader 2" U-Filter, but still IR leakage may happen in rare cases).
-Using Xenon flash brings exposure time down to 1/200, but the flash needs to be strong and quite close to the subject, which is not always doable and with living beings I find it ethically unacceptable.
+Using Xenon flash brings exposure time down to 1/200, but the flash needs to be strong and quite close to the subject, which is not always doable and with living beings I find it ethically unacceptable (as well as using strong UV LED lights for that).
 A few flashes wilts a flower quickly, so imagine what it does to an animal or insect eye.

-8) get help and discuss results: exchange and discuss your results on one of the few UV forums on the net, nikonians.com, nikoncafe.com and openphotographyforums.com.
+9) get help and discuss results: exchange and discuss your results on one of the few UV forums on the net: UltravioletPhotography.com , nikonians.com, nikoncafe.com and openphotographyforums.com.
 Quite a bit of my old content resides on the Nikon-only forum nikongear.com.

 All my works shown here on my BLOG, my pbase.com site or my macrolenses.de site carry my copyright, so if you like to use any of my graphs or any of my pictures, please do ask me for my explicit permission first.